skylerzap/Open-Sonic/README.md

 # Q&A

 Q: What inspired the name of this engine?
+(Open Sonic)

+A: Well the engine is open source, and it's Sonic.

+Q: What inspired the name of this engine?
+(Joe Engine)

 A: Joe is a funny word.